The Martian (film): Marketing

-Forbess Peter Himler said American astronauts had traditionally been used by public relations to promote commercial products, starting with the drink Tang.
-Himler said it "came as no surprise" that NASA astronauts in the International Space Station were reported by The Guardian and CBS News as having read Weir's novel and hoping to see the film on board the ISS.
 NASA participated in the marketing of the film despite its lack of involvement with previous films.
 Though it turned down a request for Interstellar to be screened on the ISS, The Martian was screened on board 402 km (250 miles) above the Earth's surface on September 19, 2015, and also at the Johnson Space Center in Houston, and at the Kennedy Space Center at Cape Canaveral on October 1, 2015.

 In November 2015, 20th Century Fox announced The Martian VR Experience, a "virtual reality adventure" where viewers play as Mark Watney and reenact scenes from the film.
 The project was executive produced by Scott alongside Joel Newton and directed by Robert Stromberg.
 It was released for HTC Vive and PlayStation VR on November 15, 2016, and is also available for the Oculus Rift and Samsung Gear VR.
 The project won 2 major awards; a Silver Lion at the Cannes Film Festival and an AICP Award.